bestwebsoft/Blogotron-wp-theme/readme.txt

 * Release Blogotron theme.

 == Upgrade Notice ==

+= V1.5 =
+We fixed the bug of the background for current menu element.

 = V1.4 =
 We updated all functionality for wordpress 3.8.1.
 We fixed the bug of declaring copyright to Theme Preview.